 The expenditures allocated for District Services and for Institutional Costs will be developed based on the projected levels of expenditure for the prior fiscal year, taking into account unusual or one-time anomalies, reviewed by the FRC and the District Council and approved by the Chancellor and the Board of Trustees.
+Any transfers made between District departments during a fiscal year are one-time in nature and do not increase the overall District budget.
+If any permanent transfers are made at Tentative or Adopted budget, one department is reduced and another increased by the same amount and also do not increase the overall District budget.

-DISTRICT SERVICES - Examples are those expenses associated with the operations of the Chancellor's Office, Board of Trustees, Public Affairs, Human Resources, Risk Management, Educational Services, Institutional Research, Business Operations, Internal Auditing, Fiscal Services, Payroll, Purchasing, Facilities Planning, ITS and Safety Services.
-Economic Development expenditures are to be included in the District Services budget but clearly delineated from other District expenditures.
+DISTRICT SERVICES - Examples are those expenses associated with the operations of the Chancellor's Office, Board of Trustees, Public Affairs, Human Resources, Risk Management, Educational Services, Institutional Research, Business Services Operations, Internal Auditing, Fiscal Services, Payroll, Purchasing, Facilities Planning, ITS and Safety Services.
+The Publications Department operates on a chargeback system in Fund 13 and therefore their funds carryover from year to year to operate the enterprise.
+Economic Development expenditures are to be included in the District Services budget and but clearly delineated from other District expenditures.
+An annual report of Economic Development activities and related costs will be presented to FRC.

 INSTITUTIONAL COSTS - Examples are those expenses associated with State and Federal regulatory issues, property, liability and other insurances, board election, interfund transfers and Retiree Health Benefit Costs.
 As the board election expense is incurred every other year, it will be budgeted each year at one-half of the estimated cost.
 In the off years, the funds will remain unspent and specifically carried over to the next year to be used solely for the purpose of the election expense.
-If there is insufficient budget, the colleges will be assessed the difference based on the current FTES split.
-If any funds remain unspent in an election year, it will be allocated to the colleges based on the current FTES split for one-time uses.
+If there is insufficient budget, the colleges will be assessed the difference based on the current SCFF FTES split.
+If any funds remain unspent in an election year, it will be allocated to the colleges based on the current SCFF FTES split for one-time uses.